-a.
-While this program is being undertaken, the District stakeholders request that any impairment complaint filed in the District while this management plan is in effect, which is based upon either water supply issues or a regional decline impairment cause, be received by the Chief Engineer, and be investigated by the Chief Engineer with consideration to the on-going LEMA activities.
+Revised: 02/20/19 Page | 13 Request for LEMA Status: DISTRICT APPROVED From GMD5 Board a.
+While this program is being undertaken, the District stakeholders request that any impairment complaint filed in the District while the LEMA plan is in effect, which is based upon either water supply issues or a regional decline impairment cause, be received by the Chief Engineer, and be investigated by the Chief Engineer with consideration to the ongoing LEMA activities.